Master of Public Policy | Master of International Affairs

 Please consult our FAQs as they contain further information on the required application documents. [more]

-The dates for the next application period will be published here in September 2017.
+The next application period ends on 31 January 2018.
 Applicants are usually informed within two months after submitting their application.
 We recommend that you apply early as you usually need an offer of admission to secure a third party stipend. [more on funding and stipends]

 The PhD Board decides if the proposal matches the academic scope of the Doctoral Programme in Governance and if core faculty members will be able to supervise the project (pre-screening).